Orphan works in the United States: History

-2006 study by US Copyright Office
+US Copyright Office Studies and Reports

 In January 2006, the United States Copyright Office released a report on orphan works.
 This report was the culmination of a year-long study conducted by the office, based on open forums from the public to collect input.

 In it, the Copyright Office states that new legislation is desperately needed to address the orphan works problem.
 The report proposed that if a nonprofit organization such as a library used an orphan work and the copyright owner came forward, then the library would be exempt from huge copyright infringement fines as long as it stopped using the orphan work right away.
 Commercial uses of an orphan work in which the owner came forward would only be charged a "reasonable compensation" of the profits, and use of the work would be allowed to continue.

 The Office's proposed solution was criticized from both sides.
 Some academics thought that it favored publishers, and disfavored archivists and scholars.
 Authors objected that the definition of orphan works would include many works that are being actively exploited, and would deprive authors of income from those works.

+In June 2015, another report was released focusing on orphan works and mass digitization.